PacktPublishing/D3.js-Quick-Start-Guide/BAR.md

 ![](https://i.imgur.com/HKSnXzl.png)

-In our `app.css` let's give all our bars the same width:
+At the bottom of `app.css` let's give all our bars the same width:

 ```css
 rect {